Our Motivation

 Our Activities

 Since 2019, we have been working on our very first Energy-Water-Food-System in the rural Jesuit community St. Rupert Mayer in Zimbabwe, where we are implementing our solutions.
 So far, we have constructed a biogas plant for the hospital's kitchen.
 The cooks can now prepare food for patients without using unsustainable and unhealthy firewood.
 In January we launched an agribusiness with the primary goal of creating employment and ensuring food supply for local community members.
-We have also established a first solar system to power a water pump and full-time jobs for six locals who are now handling the first harvest.
-However, the nine-month dry season has begun, and reliable water supply is becoming more urgent every day in order to sustain these accomplishments.
-A second solar-powered irrigation system will guarantee further yields throughout the summer.
-To avoid wasting any precious water, we will upgrade to a drip irrigation system to produce more food efficiently.
-As part of our daily routines, we consult and train the locals to ensure proper operation and overall maintenance.
-Finally, we plan to install basic infrastructure for food processing.
+We have also established a first solar system to power a water pump and full-time jobs for six locals.
+Having successfully implemented our second solar-driven water pump (and, almost, the drip irrigation system), we now want to focus on a more sustainable use of the land.
+First research projects provide support for the shift from conventional agriculture towards agroforestry, a land use management system combining trees, crops, and/or animals on the same area.
+Ideally, we will add wood and fruits from trees as well as honey and other animal products to the community’s product portfolio while creating further job opportunities (bee keeper, shepherd, forester).
+Simultaneously, our project to install basic infrastructure for food processing continues.
+Ongoing consulting and training for the locals still ensure operation and maintenance.
 Revenues from food sales will be kept in the community to further strengthen the sustainability of the project so that it is ultimately independent of further donations.

 Your Support